Caia-Tech/the-burden/README.md

 This repository contains supporting materials for "The Burden: Love, Logic, and the Lonely Space Between" by Marvin Tutt.

-## Licensing Notice Jun 30, 2025
+## Licensing Notice - June 30, 2025

 Analytics indicate substantial organizational access to The Burden from various professional networks.

 Per the published licensing terms:
 - Organizational/Enterprise use: $10,000
 - Legal/Professional services: $2,500-$5,000
 - Personal use: Free

 These prices are minimal by design while satisfying most compliance requirements.

-For discounted or special licensing, contact: owner@caiatech.com
+For discounted or special licensing arrangements, contact: owner@caiatech.com

+Payment methods available at: theburden.org

+For World Builders is NOT available for distribution or commercial use.

-This serves as a 30-day notice for unlicensed organizational use.
+This serves as a 30-day notice regarding unlicensed organizational use detected through analytics.

+Stay safe - you may contact me to verify payment links.
+Due diligence is required to ensure you are not sending money to bad actors.

+Continued organizational access without proper licensing constitutes copyright infringement.
 ## Notice: No Social Media Presence

 For security and legal reasons, I maintain no social media accounts on any platform, including: